 Mariana Sarmiento, Lucas Buitrago, Natalia Abello, Antoine Escalas, Alexis López y William Cardona - CONSEJO COMUNITARIO MAYOR DE ALTO SAN JUAN (ASOCASAN), CODECHOCÓ, FUNDEPÚBLICO, INSTITUTO DE INVESTIGACIONES AMBIENTALES DEL PACÍFICO JOHN VON NEUMANN, MINAMBIENTE, WCS y WORLD WILDLIFE FUND (WWF) - 2019.

-This publication envisages a plan to articulate the management strategies of natural resources in land of indigenous and black communities, with the compensatory obligations of companies with activities in surrounding areas.
+This publication proposes a plan to articulate the management strategies of natural resources in land of indigenous and black communities, with the compensatory obligations for companies their activities in surrounding areas.
 This document is meant to be a contribution to the debate on this subject and for it to become reference material for the concerned communities, the companies with compensatory obligations and the different environmental authorities, to use the model or present it to their beneficiaries.
-Ultimately, it is key to guarantee that the offsets secure that the communities keep the same access level to biodiversity and ecosystem services, before and after the execution of any development project.
+Ultimately, it is key to guarantee that the offsets secure that the communities keep the same access level to biodiversity and to the ecosystemic services, before and after the execution of any development project.

 Infographic on the progress of Habitat Banks across the world